The Kangaroo Island Wildlife Network holds regular workshops as well as fundraising events.

 KIWN is pleased to announce that we have recently purchased a parcel of land on the Dudley Peninsula, on the eastern end of Kangaroo Island with the intention of protecting and preserving the flora and fauna of the area.
 The decision to purchase this parcel of land was based largely on its position relative to other conservation areas and its high ecological values.
 To read Dr Richard Glatz's report click here.

-We have held fantastic events in the past and continue to offer training & support to our community of wildlife guardians.
+We continue to offer training & support to our community of wildlife guardians.

-October 1, 2023 Our Biennial KI Wildlife Carnival "Connecting Land & Sea" will celebrate the Australian Sea Lion
+October 1, 2023 Our Biennial KI Wildlife Carnival "Connecting Land & Sea" celebrated the Australian Sea Lion

 Habitat restoration projects to be held in winter 2023 for Little Penguins, Glossy Black Cockatoos, fire affected & degraded farmland improvements